conghuiw/nodejs-express-prisma-restapi-sample/README.md

 npm run dev
 ```

-The server is now running on `http://localhost:3000`.
+The server is now running.
 You can send the API requests implemented in `index.js`, e.g. [`http://localhost:3000/feed`](http://localhost:3000/feed).

 ## Using the REST API